MicrosoftLearning/mslearn-mlops/documentation/06-deploy-model.md

 If you haven't, complete the [set-up](00-set-up.md) before you continue.

-You'll also need the GitHub Action that triggers the Azure Machine Learning pipeline created in Challenge 3.
+You'll also need the GitHub Action that triggers the Azure Machine Learning job to train a model in a development environment created in Challenge 5.

 ## Objectives